Baader Bank Analysts Give Aurubis (ETR:NDA) a €80.00 Price Target

-Aurubis (ETR:NDA) has been given a €80.00 ($94.12) price objective by Baader Bank in a report issued on Thursday, Borsen Zeitung reports.
-Baader Bank’s price objective would suggest a potential upside of 9.05% from the company’s previous close.
+Aurubis (ETR:NDA) has been assigned a €80.00 ($94.12) price target by stock analysts at Baader Bank in a note issued to investors on Wednesday, Borsen Zeitung reports.
+Baader Bank’s price objective would indicate a potential upside of 11.08% from the company’s current price.

 Aurubis AG provides non-ferrous metals worldwide.
 It processes complex metal concentrates, scrap metals, and organic and inorganic metal-bearing recycling materials, and industrial residues to produce metals.
 The company produces continuous cast, directly cast, and oxygen-free copper rods, as well as various drawn products; a range of materials in round and square cross-sections, and various dimensions under the AURUBIS SHAPES brand; and copper-based architectural products and services for the building and construction industry, such as flat copper sheets, as well as prefabricated systems for facades, roofs, and rainwater systems.